cillian-osullivan/globenew/depends/README.md

   resides in the `depends` directory, and the log file is printed out automatically in case of build error.
 After successful build log files are moved along with package archives
 - `LTO`: Use LTO when building packages.
-- `PROTOBUF`: build protobuf (required for Particl usb device support)
+- `PROTOBUF`: build protobuf (required for Globe usb device support)

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to globe's configure.
 In this case, `--disable-wallet`.

 ### Additional targets